realworldocaml/book/en/runtime-memory-layout.md

 </note>

-Another reason to use the C interface directly is if you need to build foreign-function interfaces directly instead of going through the `ctypes` library described in [xref](foreign-function-interface).
-This could be for performance reasons, or some more specialised embedded or kernel environment.
-Let's start by explaining the memory layout, and then move onto the details of how low-level C bindings work.
+Let's start by explaining the garbage collector architecture, and then move onto the memory layout of OCaml values.

 ## The garbage collector